 Neil McLaren - Reg.
 MBACP (Accred) Counsellor, CBT Practitioner

-During the Covid-19 pandemic I am working both privately and with EAP agencies, offering telephone and video counselling only.
+During the Covid-19 pandemic I am working both privately and with EAP agencies, offering telephone and Zoom video counselling only.

 I am an experienced Counsellor (Couples and Individuals) Cognitive Behavioural Therapy (CBT) Practitioner, and Psychological Life Coach.
 A fully Registered and Accredited member of the British Association for Counselling and Psychotherapy and a member of the British Association for Behavioural and Cognitive Psychotherapies.

 Accredited Member Status:

 Accreditation with BACP demonstrates to my clients and employers, my capacity for independent, competent, and ethical practice.

 It symbolises my maturity, integrity, and gives assurance of the quality of my work.

 Please visit my website for more details about me and the way I work, or call me if you have any questions.